seal-inc/seal-Token-Foundry-Example-Contract-alpha-3/README.md

 # Seal Token Example

-This project demonstrates a basic functionality of seal Deployer.
+This project demonstrates a basic functionality of seal Deployer using Foundry.